GiuseppeTestaLab/atlas_project/README.md

 # Ovarian Cancer Atlas (OvCA) and Single Cell transcriptomics Atlas Integration Pipeline (SCAIP)

-This repository contains the code to reproduce SCAIP method used to generate OvCA described in the resource [paper]().
+This repository contains the code to reproduce SCAIP method used to generate OvCA described in the resource [paper]() (available soon).
 This pipeline allows to integrate complex and very heterogenous cancer derived scRNA-seq data while preserving patients' heterogeneity.

 If just interested in accessing the atlas resource, you can reach it via a cellxgene web platform: [CellXGene](https://cellxgene.bioserver.ieo.it)